PhD Students

 - Mgr.
 Michaela Válková: The Role of Women in Shakespeare’s Tragedies

-- Tetyana Varvanina: Libertine Philosophy through the Prism of Restoration Literature
+- Bc.
+Tetyana Varvanina: Libertine Philosophy and the Lady Sensualist through the Prism of Restoration Literature

 American Literature and Cultural Studies Section